bajamircea/bajamircea.github.io/_posts/2018-11-07-maths-history.markdown

 categories: maths history
 ---

 Very short mathematics history.
-Also very wrong, but approximately right.
+Also wrong, but approximately right.

 **TODO: this is work in progress**